Felix-Yvonnet/Age_of_Compiler/README.md

 - [ ] Make buildings produce fighters (almost done)
 - [ ] Clean the code (At the very end)
 - [x] Write the story and interactions
-- [ ] Add a prompter at the bottom to show specification about characters and buildings
+- [x] Add a prompter at the bottom to show specification about characters and buildings
 - [ ] Add an introduction pannel
+- [ ] Don't forgot to make centraliens attack by wave
+- [ ] Add a remover for the units building

 ## Conclusion
 We hope you enjoy playing Age of Compiler!
 We hope that you will find the game to be both challenging and fun.
 Don't hesitate if you want to give us a five star on jvc.com or senscritique.com : the most reliable sites.